Recon-Fuzz/recon-docs/src/using_recon/running_jobs.md

 Using Recon's Job running feature you can offload long-duration jobs to Recon's cloud service so you don't waste computational resources locally and can run long-term jobs without worrying about something failing at the last minute because of something you did on your local machine.

+You can run jobs on both public and private repositories.
+For private repos, you'll need to [install the Recon GitHub App](./getting_started.md#using-private-repositories) first.

 **Video Tutorial:** [Run Jobs with Recon Pro](https://www.youtube.com/watch?v=LWQeFSZ9kz4) (5min)

 ## How To Run A Fuzzing Job